 Self-care at home after a prostatectomy

-- The surgeon will give you instructions on self-care during the recovery period.
+The surgeon will give you instructions on self-care at home during the recovery period, including instructions for how to care for your catheter.
 Follow these instructions carefully.

-- Full recovery may take around six weeks.
+Full recovery after surgery may take around six weeks.
 Avoid strenuous exercise or heavy lifting.
 The surgeon will tell you when you can expect to return to work.

 Long-term outlook after prostatectomy

 You will need to attend all follow-up appointments with your doctor or surgeon.
-You will be told about the test findings relating to your removed prostate.
-The doctor will explain the findings to you.
+They will tell you about the test findings relating to your removed prostate, and explain the findings to you.

-You may have blood tests for PSA (a protein produced by cells of the prostate gland, present at higher levels in men who have prostate cancer or other prostate disorders) at various times after this, to check that there is no recurrence of your cancer.
-If there is recurrence, further treatment will be advised.
+You may have blood tests for PSA (a protein produced by cells of the prostate gland, sometimes present at higher levels in men who have prostate cancer or other prostate disorders) at various times after this, to check that there is no recurrence of your cancer.
+If there is recurrence, your healthcare professional will advise further treatment.